 Malbork, Poland

-Malbork Castle is actually the largest castle in the world, when measured by land area, which means there is a lot to walk around and see.
+Malbork Castle is actually the largest castle in the world when measured by land area, which means there is a lot to walk around and see.
 Plan on 3-4 hours if you are following through the set exhibits!

 The castle was first built in the 13th century, but its claim to fame came later, in the 14th century when the castle was fortified and enlarged by powerful German crusaders called Teutonic Knights.
-When the castle was run by these knights they required that there be enough food to last 2 years for the all of the knights and their servants.
-That resulted in TONS of food and lots of needed storage space, hence the utterly massive size of the castle and the surrounded grounds.
+When the castle was run by these knights they required that there be enough food to last 2 years for all of the knights and their servants.
+That resulted in TONS of food and lots of needed storage space, hence the utterly massive size of the castle and the surrounding grounds.

 Check out our guide to Malbork Castle before planning your trip there.